jw2249a/2017-bayes-audit/2017-code/README.md

 population of paper ballots in the collection that will be sampled during the audit.

+Some elections have so many contests that the ballot is comprised of two or more separate "cards".
+We do not deal with this complexity; we assume in such multi-card cases that the cards for a single ballot are always kept together.
+(Obviously a false assumption in practice.)

 ## Auditing

 A post-election audit provides statistical assurance that the reported